soenkehahn/rc-quines/README.md

 Quines are programs that -- if you run them -- output a string that is equal to their source code.
-It's a fun puzzle to figure out how to write a quine, so I won't give any hints in this README.
+It's a fun puzzle to figure out how to write a quine, so we won't give any hints in this README.
 Also, beware of spoilers when browsing this repo, which will contain lots of quines, or when googling quines.

 # The game